busyfingers/NJS_MC_HW2/README.md

 * MAILGUN_DOMAIN = The domain from which to send the email
 * MAILGUN_FROM = The sender's email address

+**Note:** Certificate and key files are _required_ to make the application run with HTTPS support.
+They must be placed in the .https folder (created automatically on startup) in the root directory.

 ## Routes
 ### /users
 #### POST: